2018 V.League 1

-The 2018 V.League 1 season (for sponsorship reasons also known as Nuti Café V.League 1) was the 62nd season of the V.League 1, the highest division of Football in Vietnam.
+The 2018 V.League 1 season (for sponsorship reasons also known as Nuti Café V.League 1) was the 35th season of the V.League 1, the highest division of Vietnamese football and the 18th as a professional league.
 The season started on 10 March 2018 and ran until 8 October 2018.
 It was expected to be known as the Toyota V.League 1, however, in December 2017 Toyota ended their sponsorship deal with the Vietnam Football Federation one year early.

 Changes from last season

 Team changes

 The following teams have changed division since the 2017 season.